 Meet a stockbroker and deposit the initial investment money/Security deposit.

-Need to deposit registration fee for the segment in which you want to register yourself.
+Need to deposit a registration fee for the segment in which you want to register yourself.

 Now, you can start your sub-broking business with the help and support of your stockbroker.